embedly/embedly-docs/faq.rst

 Where can I find contractors to integrate Embedly for me?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We offer several libraries to help integrate Embedly, so developers with experience in web development or mobile app development should be able to help you integrate Embedly.
-There is also `a listing of developers who can help <http://embed.ly/odesk>`_ provided by odesk.
+We offer `several libraries <http://embed.ly/docs/libraries>`_ to help integrate Embedly, so developers with experience in web development or mobile app development should be able to help you integrate Embedly.
+There is also `a listing of developers who can help <http://embed.ly/odesk>`_, provided by oDesk.